Web Programming

 • Understanding users’ information needs and the information-seeking behaviors of the audience.

-• Understanding how to work with a development group.
+• Understanding how to work with a development group (project management and collaboration)

 Employment Opportunities